RHG-Web-Dev/Personal-Web-Status/content/default/issues/<no value>.md

 twitterFeed: ""
 enableComments: false
 ---
-All the bots go down for maintenance and security repairs on the 1st of every month.
-This usually last a few minutes up to 4 hours or longer.
+All services go down for maintenance and security repairs on the 1st of every month.
+This usually lasts a few minutes or longer.